-While many companies try to separate website design from SEO we don't.
-How your website looks, the ease in which it can be navigated, the way it encourages users to explore other content all affect your bounce and average time on site.
+While many companies try to separate website design from SEO I don't.
+How your website looks, the ease in which it can be navigated, the way it encourages users to explore other content all affect pogo sticking and dwell time.

 In other words Website Design is every bit an important part of SEO as coding, content and links.
 They are inseparable.